Comox-Helmcken Greenway

 Illustration of proposed Comox Helmcken Greenway

-The Comox-Helmcken Greenway will provide an important east-west connection through Downtown from False Creek to Stanley Park and will be developed in two sections.
+The Comox-Helmcken Greenway is an important east-west connection through Downtown from False Creek to Stanley Park for pedestrians and cyclists of all ages and abilities.

-• Connect parks, schools, community centres, cultural features, historic sites, neighbourhoods and retail areas
+• Connects parks, schools, community centres, neighbourhoods, and retail areas

-• Encourage people of all ages and abilities to explore their city by walking or wheeling by bicycle, wheelchair, stroller, skateboard and in-line skates in a comfortable, convenient and interesting way
+• Encourages people of all ages and abilities to explore their city by foot, bicycle, wheelchair, and stroller in a comfortable, convenient, and interesting way

-• Beautify the street with gardens and trees
+• Beautifies the street with gardens and trees

-• Provide places to sit, rest and socialize
+• Provides places to sit, rest, and socialize

 Recent developments with this project